rocky/NJPLS-2025/draft.md

 Compare this with vast amount of information on writing a compiler, structuring it into phases consisting of scannering, parsing, producing intermedate code, and then either interpreting this or producing low-level code from the intermediate language.
 Not only is there a broad description of how to write a compiler by breaking compilation into phases, but there is a lot of detail for how to write each of those phases.

-Here are some popular current books on compilers.
+Here are some books on compilers.

-None of these, as far as I know have anything regarding run-time support for debugging, let alone debuggers.
+None of these, as far as I know describe run-time support for debugging, let alone debuggers.

+Some of them these books are out of print.
+But That just to shows that the situation is not new

+Some bookes mention that debugging ability changes depending on the level of optimization.

+When debuggers is mentioned it sometimes feel like this is a separate department.
+This reminds me of a couple of places where I worked where the department of computer backups was a separate department from the department of restores.

-One of the books on advanced optimization, mentions that optimization can obscure mapping from the source text to the code.
+Like debeuggers are in the department of backup restores as One of the books on advanced optimization, mentions that optimization can obscure mapping from the source text to the code.